 Best Day Trips From Bozeman That Are Worth the Drive

-While Bozeman is a wonderful destination on it’s own right and like we mentioned the gateway to Yellowstone, it is also a perfect spot to day trip from.
+While Bozeman is a wonderful destination on it’s own right and like we mentioned the gateway to Yellowstone (where there is a ton to do!), it is also a perfect spot to day trip from.
 There are a ton of amazing day trip destinations located a stone’s throw from Bozeman, allowing you to add more to your Montana itinerary without having to switch hotels every few days.
 Some of our favorite day trip destinations are shared below.

 Lava Lake Hike